-There are many frontline workers who keep people safe, fed, healthy and secure - the RCMP, firemen, first responders, health care workers in clinics and hospital, priests and religious leaders in churches, temples and synagogues, grocery workers, bankers, restaurant owners, shopkeepers, post office workers, truckers who bring needed supplies to fill up grocery shelves, volunteers in food banks and other charitable institutions like Meals on Wheels which delivers 1,250 meals daily, Monday to Friday, to homebound seniors in need of help, with the help of more than 100 volunteer drivers-meal deliverers in Richmond and Vancouver.
+There are many frontline workers who keep people safe, fed, healthy and secure - the RCMP, firemen, first responders, health care workers in clinics and hospitals, priests and religious leaders in churches, temples and synagogues, grocery workers, bankers, restaurant owners, shopkeepers, post office workers, truckers who bring needed supplies to fill up grocery shelves, volunteers in food banks and other charitable institutions like Meals on Wheels which delivers 1,250 meals daily, Monday to Friday, to homebound seniors in need of help, with the help of more than 100 volunteer drivers-meal deliverers in Richmond and Vancouver.

 CanadianFilipino.Net (CFNet) is the only nationwide twice a month online magazine for and about Filipinos in Canada.
 Its main office is in Hampton Place, one of 10 UBC residential compounds.
 The UBC residential area is not part of Vancouver.
 It is Canada's largest community without a municipal government.
 UBC residents jokingly refer to themselves as belonging to the Undemocratic Republic of UBC.
 Their University Neighbourhood Association manages and provides needed services.
 The current population of 15,000 is expected to increase to 20,000+ after UBC completes its planned development of 10 more highrise condos on the edge of Pacific Spirit Forest and Park. )